What to do in your allotment in December

 Written by Lee Senior

 December is one of the quietest months of the allotment calendar.
-It’s a good time to reflect on what worked this year and perhaps on what didn’t, and to browse the exciting range of new vegetable seeds for next year.
+As well as planning, it’s a good time to browse the exciting range of new vegetable seeds for next year.
+There’s nothing nicer than sitting next to a fire thumbing through seed catalogues and making plans.
+Merry Christmas!

 Allotment flowers in December